Introduction

 - Let it sit for a few minutes to penetrate the paint.

-- Blot with a clean cloth and follow up with a mixture of dish soap and warm water to remove the oil residue.
+- Blot with a clean cloth, then use a mix of dish soap and warm water to remove the oil residue.

-For more stubborn stains, combining natural ingredients can enhance their effectiveness.
+For tougher stains, combining natural ingredients can enhance their effectiveness.
 Here are some advanced techniques:

 - Vinegar and Baking Soda Reaction: This combination creates a fizzy reaction that can help lift paint.

-- Follow with a paste of baking soda and water.
+- Then follow with a paste of baking soda and water.

 How Can You Prevent Damage to Your Jeans While Removing Paint?